List of Alex Rider characters: Major Winston Yu

 Yu fought in Northern Ireland during the Troubles, serving four tours of duty and rising to the rank of major; however, he was soon diagnosed with brittle bone disease and forced to leave the Army.
 He then took up a desk job at MI6, but he was not satisfied with this job, and secretly sold information to Britain's enemies.
 When Scorpia was founded in Paris, Yu was one of the twelve founders.

 When given responsibility for Reef Encounter, Yu has half a dozen of his underlings steal the Royal Blue bomb from a secret Ministry of Defence laboratory, and ship it to Australia.
 He later enters his handprint into the bomb's control system, allowing him to be the one who will detonate it.

 After capturing Alex, Yu reveals that he will be sent to an illegal organ harvesting clinic in Kakadu, to pay for both his thwarting of Invisible Sword and his damage to Reef Encounter.
 However, Alex escapes, reunites with the Australian SAS, and storms Yu's Dragon Nine rig, where the bomb is due to be detonated.
 Although Yu falls down a maintenance tunnel, he survives, despite breaking his ankles, and escapes on his yacht.
 However, Alex (who had previously scanned his handprint into the control system) detonates the bomb prematurely, which causes a wave that hits Yu's yacht, and he dies when the wave hits, as every bone in his body shatters because of his illness.

 Physically speaking, Yu is a Chinese man, of average height, with a full head of hair which, unusually for a Chinese person, is completely white.
 He dresses in expensive suits, all in white, wears large round glasses, and wears expensive grey gloves to protect his hands.
 His English is perfect, and his accent is comparable to an old-fashioned newscaster.
 He is also extremely Anglophilic, having a croquet lawn set up at one of his homes, British-made art and furniture in his rooms, and a habit of taking afternoon tea at the Ritz.

 Nightshade

 Nightshade are a new criminal organization, introduced properly in Nightshade.
 They were first mentioned at the end of Never Say Die when Mrs Jones pores over a file marked "Nightshade", concerning a missing child who eventually resurfaced as a teenage assassin.

-Nightshade is a freelance terror unit posing as a cult, specialising in capturing the children of families connected to the military, intelligence and other areas, and indoctrinating them to be the perfect child soldier, utterly obedient to the will of the "Teachers", who are the executive committee of Nightshade.
-The four Teachers, all Americans, are:
+Nightshade is a freelance terror unit posing as a cult, specialising in capturing the children of families connected to the military, intelligence and other areas, and indoctrinating them to be the perfect child soldier, utterly obedient to the will of the "Teachers", four Americans who are the executive committee of Nightshade: